Understanding the buying process when applying for a Florida Mortgage Loan

 :: Teaser rates can no longer mask the true cost of a mortgage:

-Lenders must calculate the consumer’s ability to repay on both the principal and the interest over the long term – not just during an introductory period when the rate may be lower.
+Lenders must calculate the consumer’s ability to repay on both the principal and the interest over the long term at least 36 months beyond the closing date – not just during an introductory period when the rate may be lower

 There are essentially six steps involved in obtaining a mortgage loan: